BLIMP 3

 BLIMP 3 DOWNLOAD

 Blimp Studio features a tabbed interface that keeps the script and output file for each project together and organized.
 Blimp Studio automatically downloads new updates as they become available, so your software will always be current.
+The current version is 3.2.12.

 Contact Blimp Support